loubar/Phytophthora_impact/README.md

+The repository is arranged in two folders.

+Phytophthora_trait_framework

+The data and code reproduce the analyses in the main text of Barwell et al. (in prep.)
+A conceptual trait-based framework for invasion risk assessment of oomycete plant pathogens.

+Phytophthora_global_impacts

-The data, code and documentation in this repository reproduce the analyses in the main text of Barwell et al. (in prep.)
-Evaluating trait-based approaches for predicting future global impacts in the genus Phytophthora.
+The data and code reproduce the analyses in the main text of Barwell et al. (in prep.), Trait-based approaches for predicting future global impacts in the genus *Phytophthora*.

 The analyses estimate the relationships between traits, phylogenetic position and global impacts in Phytophthora.
 The approach was designed to be a first step towards developing a trait-based early warning system for pathogens for use in plant health risk assessment.